Scansoriopterygidae: Description

 Scansoriopterygids are among the smallest non-avian dinosaurs known.
-The juvenile specimens of Scansoriopteryx are the size of house sparrows, about 16 cm long, while the adult type specimen of Epidexipteryx is about the size of a pigeon, about 25 cm long (not including the tail feathers).
+The juvenile specimens of Scansoriopteryx are the size of house sparrows, about 16 cm long, while the subadult type specimen of Epidexipteryx is about the size of a pigeon, about 25 cm long (not including the tail feathers).

 Scansoriopterygids differentiate from other theropod dinosaurs in part by their extremely long third fingers, which were longer than the first and second digits of the hand.
 In all other known theropods, the second finger is the longest.
 At least two species, Yi and Ambopteryx, also had a long "styliform" bone growing from the wrist, which, along with the third finger, helped support a bat-like wing membrane used for gliding.
 This use of a long finger to support a wing membrane is only superficially similar to the wing arrangement in pterosaurs, even though it is physically more bat-like.

 Other features shared within the group include short and high skulls with down turned lower jaws and large front teeth, and long arms.
 Tail length, however, varied significantly among scansoriopterygids.
 Epidexipteryx had a short tail (70% the length of the torso), anchoring long tail feathers, while Scansoriopteryx had a very long tail (over three times as long as the torso) with a short spray of feathers at the tip.
 All three described scansoripterygid specimens preserve the fossilized traces of feathers covering their bodies.